orklann/goagentfindip/README.md

 5. Can you develop an exe for this?

     Sorry, I am not a windows program developer, I am just a Linux amateur.
+Yes, I want to do that, but failed when try to convert py to exe, followed this tutorial http://www.py2exe.org/index.cgi/Tutorial.